Alexander-Kahanek/Alexander-Kahanek.github.io/about.md

 ## Projects

-### github
+### GitHub

-My [personal github webpage](https://alexander-kahanek.github.io) hosts most of my more interesting projects, while my [general github acocunt](https://github.com/alexander-kahanek) hosts all of my projects, include most of my school work.
+* My [personal github webpage](https://alexander-kahanek.github.io) hosts most of my more interesting projects
+* My [general github acocunt](https://github.com/alexander-kahanek) hosts all of my projects, which includes most of my school work.

+### Research

+* I am currently in the process of starting a Summer Research Program for Undergraduate students at University of North Texas.
+This program is held by the Data Science and Information Technology department, which will be the focus of the research.

+* I am currently volunteering my time to help participate in a research project focused on using the FLAIR algorithm coupled with GloVe techniques to categorize tweet data centered around COVID-19.

 ## References